skydoves/PowerSpinner/README.md

 <img src="https://user-images.githubusercontent.com/24237865/71613264-b8241180-2be8-11ea-8e0a-85b5b250cc75.gif" align="right" width="30%">

-And create your preference xml file like below.
+You can implement the spinner preference with the `PowerSpinnerPreference` in your XML file below:

 ```gradle
 <?xml version="1.0" encoding="utf-8"?>